pantheon-systems/documentation/source/content/add-site-dashboard.md

 tags: [--]
 ---

 A Pantheon CMS site contains two components: code, and a CMS (Content Management System).
 When you create a site, you are creating both of these components in the Dev environment.
-Then, when you are ready, you will do the same for your Test and Live environments.
+Then, when you are ready, you will do the create your Test and Live environments.

-At a high level, this is what you'll be doing:

-1. Use the <Icon icon="plus" text="Create New Site"/> button create the Dev environment for your code.
-1. Install the CMS for the Dev environment.
-1. Initialize the Test environment.
-1. Install the CMS for the Test environment.
-1. Initialize the Live environment.
-1. Install the CMS for the Live environment.

-## Create the Dev Environment for Your Code
+## Create the Dev Environment

 To create a CMS site: